monero-project/kovri-docs/_site/Kovri Website Instructions.md

 Feel free to skip down to a relevant section if you already know what you need.
 Also, any help translating this document into another language is greatly appreciated.

-If for any reason you have questions or need to contact me, you can find me on the Monero Slack, reddit, and sometimes the various IRC channels using the same name: rehrar.
-There's a second 'r' after the 'h'.
-Don't forget. ;)
+If for any reason you have questions or need to contact us, you can find us on the IRC channel #kovri-dev.
+We'll do whatever we can to help you.

-If you're also feeling generous, a donation for my work on the website and documentation is apprecaited.
-Although don't forget to donate to getmonero.org also.
-Both addresses are provided below:

-rehrar XMR address: 44LGJKw6Eda72gGDaiVkB9aVq7aYpCHuC1sFFixT8FNB5vLQ1LTXztaMtYvib3QetCddxFGXZvoWDGEBvcghPLSbTaBbFpY

-getmonero.org XMR address: 44AFFq5kSiGBoZ4NMDwYtN18obc8AemS33DBLWs3H7otXft3XjrpDtQGv7SqSsaBYBb98uNbr2VBBEt7f2wfn3RVGQBEP3A

 ## 2. Instructions